 |location||Chapel Hill office|

-Mike studied art at Antioch College, graduating in 1977, and law at the University of North Carolina Law School, graduating, with honors, in 1980.
+Mike studied art at Antioch College, graduating in 1977, and law at the University of North Carolina School of Law, graduating, with honors, in 1980.
 During law school he was selected as the James O. Bowman Scholar, served on the Law Review, received the Order of the Coif Award for Legal Writing, and captained Willie and the Poor Boys, the school’s undefeated championship softball team.
 Before entering private practice, he clerked for the Honorable J. Dickson Phillips of the U.S. Court of Appeals for the Fourth Circuit and worked as a litigation attorney in the Appellate Court Branch of the Enforcement Division of the National Labor Relations Board in Washington.

 Mike is listed in Best Lawyers in America, North Carolina Super Lawyers and Super Lawyers Corporate Counsel, and in Business North Carolina’s Legal Elite.
 In 2016, Business North Carolina reported that Mike was selected by the state’s lawyers as the top lawyer in the field of Employment Law.
 Mike has been elected to the College of Labor and Employment Lawyers as well as the National Academy of Social Insurance.
 His work has been honored by, among others, the A. Philip Randolph Institute, the North Carolina State AFL-CIO, the North Carolina Occupational Safety and Health Project, the North Carolina Justice Center, the North Carolina Association of Retired Americans, the Triangle Native American Association, Southerners for Economic Justice, and the National Employment Lawyers Association.
 In 1995, Mike was among the North Carolina lawyers selected to be interviewed about his career for the Southern Oral History Program, an interview subsequently archived in the Southern Historical Collection at UNC.
 In 2011, Mike was awarded The Order of The Long Leaf Pine.